This post may contain affiliate links. Please see my disclosure policy for details.

 I’ve built my blog from nothing to a readership of 10,000 a month and a travel tribe of 24k on social media in just one year.

-Although to some this seems quite slow, we are in 2018 where the market is saturated more than ever and the algorithm’s all make the process just that bit slower.
-So, I have to admit, I’m pretty proud of my journey and what I’ve accomplished.
+Although to some this seems quite slow, I’m pretty proud of my journey and what I’ve accomplished.

 Before Third Eye Traveller